ZXBYNXK/365DaysOfCode/README.md

 Day 8: Nov 3, 2019.
 Day 8:(Account Register and Login System) Add an object to an array based off of a new user being added.
 Pt.
 1 Day 1.

+Day 9: Nov 4, 2019.
+Day 9: Created a program that takes input and calculates s = d ÷ t (speed = distance ÷ time);

+Day 10: Nov 5, 2019.
+Day 10: Created a program that takes input and factorializes it, also showing the results.